nicolasgoutaland/GONMarkupParser/README.md

 To simplify fonts uses, you can register then using __- registerFont:forKey:__ method, then referencing them using given key.<br/>
 Very useful with __&lt;font&gt;__ markup, allowing you to directly use code instead of full font name.
 You can also use codes such as __mainFont__, __titleFont__ to easily update them later throught all your strings.

+###Example

 ##GONMarkupParserManager
 ###sharedParser
 A shared parser is available, so you don't have to create one and reference it throught all your application.<br/>
-Shared parser is configured with all defualt markups.
+Shared parser is configured with all default markups.

 ###parsers registration
 You can register some parser to this class, allowing you to use them from different places in your application.